ernestohegi/ai-chatbot/README.md

 - **AI SDK**: Vercel AI SDK with DeepSeek integration
 - **Frontend**: React 19 with TypeScript
 - **Styling**: Tailwind CSS
-- **Markdown**: React Markdown for recipe formatting
+- **Markdown**: React Markdown for formatted responses
 - **State Management**: React Query for efficient data handling

 ## API Configuration

 The chatbot uses a system prompt that configures the AI to:

-- Use British English
+- Respond politely and professionally
-- Respond politely and concisely
+- Provide concise answers
-- Specialize exclusively in food recipes
+- Avoid unnecessary repetition
-- Provide safe and healthy cooking recommendations
+- Always provide safe and helpful responses
-- Act as an experienced chef with global culinary knowledge
+- Be friendly and approachable

 ## Environment Variables